-When you ride your Harley, you will experience the difference between motorcycles.
-One that is capable of carrying heavy weights and one that can take on more weight.
+When you ride different Harleys, you will experience the difference between motorcycles.
+One is capable of carrying heavy weights, and one can take on more weight.

 The oil also helps to prevent metal-to-metal contact, which can damage your transmission.
 Here, we will tell you how to check the Harley 6-speed transmission oil capacity.
 And the symptoms of low transmission oil capacity.
-We will also tell you how you can increase the oil capacity of your transmission for better performance.
+We will also tell you how you can increase how to check Harley 6-Speed transmission oil capacity for better performance.

 What Is Transmission Fluid?

-Ways To Check Harley 6 Speed Transmission Oil Capacity
+How to Check Harley 6-Speed Transmission Oil Capacity

 The capacity of a Harley 6-speed transmission oil can vary depending on the type of motorcycle you mounted on.
 However, most motorcycle manuals recommend using at least 3.0 quarts (3.7L) of transmission oil per season to keep your bike running smoothly.

 The type of oil that you may use in a Harley-Davidson motorcycle is manual transmission fluid.
-This type of oil suits well for Harley’s 6-speed transmission because it has a higher viscosity and better lubrication than automatic transmission fluid.
+This type of oil suits how to check Harley 6-Speed transmission oil capacity well because it has a higher viscosity and better lubrication than automatic transmission fluid.

 Synthetic transmission fluids are generally superior to manual transmission fluid for air-cooled motorcycles like the Harley 6-speed.
-They Reason is that synthetic fluids maintain their viscosity over a wider temperature range, making them better suited for use in high-performance motorcycles.
+The reason is that synthetic fluids maintain viscosity over a wider temperature range, making them better suited for high-performance motorcycles.

 Shake The Transmission Fluid Level And Inspect For Dirt/Grind Residue